ssb22/adjuster/README.md

  : Cancels any earlier --bookmarks-developer option in Makefile variables etc

 `-e, --epub`
  : When generating an Android browser, make it also respond to requests to open EPUB files.
-This results in an app that requests the 'read external storage' permission on Android versions below 6.
+This results in an app that requests the 'read external storage' permission on Android versions below 6, so if you have already released a version without EPUB support then devices running Android 5.x or below will not auto-update past this change until the user notices the update notification and approves the extra permission.

 `--no-epub`
  : Cancels any earlier --epub option in Makefile variables etc